What it’s like to transition from homeschool junior high to homeschool high school

 I had to do my homework, of course.

 A lot of homework trying to determine an uncharted education for a high schooler.
 Homeschooling high school is a whole different kettle of fish than homeschooling K – 9.
-If the high school student plans to attend post-secondary school, there will likely be an expressed interest, likely interest in a certain area of studies, and likely some focussed work already.
+If the high school student plans to attend post-secondary school, there will likely be an expressed interest, likely interest in a certain area of studies, and likely some focused work already.

 I attended…